Implementation Model

 CLA’s Context and Organizational Structure

 The Career Readiness Initiative and CLA Career Services are separate but well-coordinated and interdependent units within the Office of Undergraduate Education (UGE), which also includes units for academic advising and student services; first-year and transfer student experience; curriculum; communication, recruitment, scholarships, and awards; diversity, inclusion, and equity programs and initiatives; individualized degree programs; and the learning abroad initiative.
-Together, the UGE units provide resources, opportunities, and systems that promote student academic success, professional readiness, and personal wellbeing.
+Together, the UGE units provide resources, opportunities, and systems from recruitment through graduation that promote student success, career readiness, and personal well-being so students can leverage the advantages of their liberal arts education to the benefit of society.

-Also critical to the success of the Career Readiness Initiative is the support and effort of a dedicated cross-functional committee of CLA faculty and staff, the Compass Team, which meets monthly to provide a coordinated effort on different aspects of the Career Readiness work that is going on at all times throughout the college.
+Also critical to the success of the Career Readiness Initiative was the support and effort of a dedicated cross-functional committee of CLA faculty and staff, the Compass Team, which met monthly from summer 2015 to summer 2024, to provide a coordinated effort on different aspects of the Career Readiness work that is going on at all times throughout the college.
+Future work will be coordinated in a new cross-functional approach leveraging the knowledge of individuals in CLA specific to priorities.

 Our Philosophy and Purposes

 CLA approaches Career Readiness as being the work of everyone in the college.
-The responsibility for career development is shared between student services units and academic units, as CLA faculty are key participants in the Career Readiness Initiative working to embed the framework of the Core Competencies into the classroom.
+The responsibility is shared between student services units and academic units, as CLA faculty are key participants in the initiative working to embed the framework of the Core Competencies into the classroom.
 This integrated model bridges both the curricular and co-curricular experiences of students.

 The key focus of the Career Readiness Initiative is to help liberal arts students understand the Core Competencies they are developing in their liberal arts education, articulate how they have developed these competencies through their academic and co-curricular experiences, and translate the value of these experiences into the language of employers.
-Additionally, the Career Readiness Initiative serves to:
+Additionally, the initiative serves to:

-• Create a cohesive and unavoidable student experience as it relates to Career Readiness and Career Management
+- Create a cohesive and inevtiable student experience as it relates to Career Readiness with an emphasis on our Career Management Competencies development

 Development of Our Framework